timpending/comp-sci-curriculum/Unit-3/04-graphs.md

 If you're interested in learning more about graphs, check out [this](https://www.youtube.com/watch?v=gXgEDyodOJU&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=38) video

-### Where do we see graphs in the real world?

-A social network is an undirected graph -> The Facebook graph API!

-Let's think some more about that:
-* How do you suggest friends?
- * Suggest friends of friends who are not connected (nodes that are not linked).

-More examples:

-* Interlinked Web Pages - A directed graph!
-A webpage is a URL, if the page contains a link to another, it has
-* Web Crawling - browse pages to collect + store data.
-Web crawling = Graph Traversal (act of visiting all nodes in a graph).
-* Graphs are the fundamental data structure for technologies like GPS/Maps how do you pick the best route from one city to another?

 ## Weighted vs. Unweighted Graphs

 A weighted graph is a graph in which a number (the weight) is assigned to each edge.
 Such weights might represent for example costs, lengths or capacities, depending on the problem at hand.
 Some authors call such a graph a network.

 In an unweighted graph all edges are equal (no weight assigned).

-#### Some Examples:
+### Real world examples:
-- Intercity Network - Weighted, Undirected graph
+* Intercity Network - Weighted, Undirected graph
-- Social Network - Unweighted, Undirected graph
+* Social Network - Unweighted, Undirected graph
-- World Wide Web - Unweighted, Directed graph
+* World Wide Web - Unweighted, Directed graph
-- Intracity - Weighted, Directed graph
+* Intracity - Weighted, Directed graph

 ## [Common Operations](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)#Operations) and Complexity Analysis